Beware of EDealMe – It’s A Scam

 This sneaky move is meant delay the realization that you’ve been scammed.
 By the time you start to wonder ‘where’s my package and why isn’t it moving according to this tracking information?’ time will have passed making the likelihood of getting any reimbursement less likely.
 The odds are good that you are not getting a package and EDealMe will not be giving you a refund or even answer you when you try to contact them.

-I’ve read from one victim who supposedly miraculously got a package from EDealMe, was looking for a refund for their goods when they saw it wasn’t the quality that they believed it was.
-He said he was told to return the product back to China, which with the cost of that shipping wasn’t worth it to recoup his money.
+I’ve read from one victim who supposedly miraculously got a package from EDealMe, was looking for a refund for their goods when they saw it wasn’t the quality that they believed it would be.
+He said he was told to return the product back to China, which with the cost of that shipping wasn’t worth doing to recoup his money.
 And remember there’s no guarantee EDealMe would reimburse you if you follow their instructions anyway.

 Just do a quick internet search for reviews from shoppers sharing their experiences from EDealMe.
 You don’t find much information about them at all!
 Strange huh?
 RED FLAG RIGHT THERE!